Search programs

 It’s worth noting that earning a master’s degree in finance can be rigorous, requiring a significant time and financial investment.
 If you’re considering pursuing a master’s degree in finance, it’s important to do your research and carefully consider whether the program is a good fit for your career goals and personal circumstances.

 You should also keep in mind that these programs typically have strict admissions requirements.
-Although each program’s requirements differ, you will usually need to have a bachelor’s degree in finance or a related field, submit test scores, and submit transcripts as part of your application.
+Although each program’s requirements differ, you will usually need to have a bachelor’s degree in finance or a related field and submit test scores and submit as part of your application.

 Should I Get a Master’s in Finance or an MBA?